How Analysis Can Help You Trade

-In broad terms, binary options technical analysis is studying the past price and trading volume of assets to help predict future prices.
-It is achieved using a number of tools to assist you in identifying technical patterns, indicators and strategies and to help you develop future trading strategies.
+In broad terms, binary options technical analysis is studying the past price and trading volume of assets to help predict future rates.
+It is achieved using some tools to assist you in identifying technical patterns, indicators and strategies to help you develop future trading strategies.

-In order to use technical analysis to its full potential you are going to need to know the best forms of data to use, how to interpret that data and where to find these tools necessary to maximise your binary options success.
-Using such information, especially with short term expiry options, can make a huge difference to whether you win or lose.
+To use technical analysis to its full potential, you are going to need to know the best forms of data to use, how to interpret that data and where to find these tools necessary to maximise your binary options success.
+Using such information, especially with short term expiry options, can make a massive difference to whether you win or lose.

 But how do you know where to start and how do you make full use of all of the many forms of data that exist?
-In order to increase your understanding and help you to make sense of the technical analysis available to you and every other trader, we have provided this guide.
+To increase your understanding and help you to make sense of the technical analysis available to you and every other trader, we have provided this guide.

 In this guide, you will learn:

 - What is technical analysis and how it helps

 - The factors that affect the price of assets